 The chemsex narrative

-Gay men have been taking drugs for years and it wasn't so long ago we were dropping 'E's.
-Today it's 'chemsex' and professionals are over it like a rash with opinions, forebodings perspectives, predictions, and reports.
+Like people everywhere, gay men have been taking drugs for years, and it wasn't so long ago some of us were dropping 'E's.
+Today it's 'chemsex' and professionals are over it like a rash with opinions, forebodings, perspectives, predictions, and research.
+While understandable, it wasn't so long ago gay men were under a similar microscope during the HIV and AIDS epidemic.

 Rusi Jaspal | Enhancing Sexual Health, Self-Identity and Wellbeing among Men Who Have Sex With Men | 2018